End Legacy Admissions

 Use the form to send a message to your legislator.

-The Fair College Admissions Act will create a fairer higher education environment, more diverse college classes, and more opportunities for students from historically underrepresented groups.
+The Fair College Admissions Act will create a fairer higher education environment, more diverse college classes, and more opportunities for students to get into colleges based on their merit, not their money.

 Sincerely,